justiceo/link-preview/README.md

 # Translate app strings to all supported chrome locales
 node tools/esbuild translate

+# Start an instance of Chromium with extension installed (using puppeteer)
+# For Firefox, pass --browser=firefox as argument.
+node tools/esbuild start

 # Build and package extension into a store-ready upload
 node tools/esbuild --prod